 B I O

-Posas holds an additional bachelor's degree in Spanish and loves traveling, getting in the ocean, and training in the performance art of Mongolian Contortion.
-Over the past five years, the circus arts have become a big part of her life and have expanded her creativity to include movement as a vital, regular practice.
+When she's not creating visual art, Megan is traveling to new coastal locations all over the world and training in the performance art of Mongolian Contortion.
+She has been professionally trained to perform and teach contortion over the past five years.
+The circus arts have become a big part of her life and have expanded her creativity to include movement as a vital, regular practice.

 H E R W O R K